-Remove jars from boiling water.
+Recommend using pressure canner (for safety) or freezing your elderberry syrup in freezer-safe jars.
+However, if using water bath canning method: remove jars from boiling water.
 Put funnel in each jar and fill each jar with elderberry syrup to just below the thread line.
 Use magnetized canning lid lifter to dip each lid into boiling water for about 10 seconds to sanitize it and soften the rim sealer.
 Screw lids on to each jar so that they're in place but not tight - you want a little give.

 Place jars back into boiling water so that the water is at least 1-2" above the surface of the jar.
 Cover pot.
 Set timer for 15-20 minutes and allow water to boil the entire time.

 Once you’ve made elderberry syrup, simply take out a new jar each time you finish off an old one.
 We enjoy sipping on a full shot glass of elderberry syrup several nights per week throughout the year.

 Elderberry syrup can make a great addition to your healthy lifestyle.
 We hope you’ll enjoy this delicious homemade and homegrown medicine!